Pieloth/ASUS-G713PV-fix/README.md

 >
 > Some of the issues get solved only with several of these tweaks

-No particular impact on performances noted on my side
+No particular impact on performances noted

 ## How to run script
 Script behavior differs whether if it is run with or without admin level